A non-linear theory of infrahyperfunctions: Introduction

 On the other hand, for several natural linear problems the space of distributions is not the suitable setting, e.g.\ Cauchy problems for weakly hyperbolic equations -- even with smooth coefficients -- are in general not well-posed in the space of distributions \cite{Colombini83,Colombini82}.
 Such considerations motivated the search for and study of new spaces of linear generalized functions like ultradistributions \cite{Komatsu} and hyperfunctions \cite{Sato, Morimoto}.
 For instance, under suitable conditions the above Cauchy problems become well-posed in spaces of ultradistributions \cite{Colombini83,Colombini03,Garetto}, while the space of hyperfunctions is the convenient setting for the treatment of partial differential equations with real analytic coefficients \cite{Bony, Komatsu71}.

-In \cite{DVV} we presented a non-linear theory of non-quasianalytic ultradistributions (cf. \cite{Delcroix, Gramchev}).
-The goal of this paper is to further extend these results and develop a non-linear theory for hyperfunctions.
+In \cite{DVV} we presented a nonlinear theory of non-quasianalytic ultradistributions (cf.\ \cite{Delcroix, Gramchev}).
+The goal of this paper is to further extend these results and develop a nonlinear theory for hyperfunctions.
 In fact, we consider general spaces of infrahyperfunctions of class $\{M_p\}$ \cite{Hormander} for a quasianalytic weight sequence $M_p$ \cite{Komatsu} and construct a differential algebra that contains the space of infrahyperfunctions of class $\{M_p\}$ as a differential subspace and in which the multiplication of quasianalytic functions of class $\{M_p\}$ coincides with their pointwise product.
 Moreover, by establishing a Schwartz impossibility type result for infrahyperfunctions, we show that our embeddings are optimal in the sense of being consistent with the pointwise multiplication of ordinary functions.
 The case $M_p = p!$ corresponds to the hyperfunction case, thereby fully settling a question of M.\ Oberguggenberger \cite[p.\ 286, Prob.\ 27.2]{Ober}.
+We mention the pioneer article \cite{Pil2005} by S. Pilipovi\'{c}, where a so-called algebra of megafunctions in dimension 1 was introduced.
 We also believe that our work puts the notion of `very weak solution' introduced by C.\ Garetto and M.\ Ruzhansky in their study on well-posedness of weakly hyperbolic equations with time dependent nonregular coefficients \cite{garetto-r2015} in a broader perspective and could possibly lead to a natural framework for extensions of their results.